mit-pdos/secfs-skeleton/README.md

 ## Guiding exercises

-This file system implementation is a fairly complex piece of software, and it can be hard to decide where to start hacking.
+This file-system implementation is a fairly complex piece of software, and it can be hard to decide where to start hacking.
 We therefore give you a series of exercises that you may choose to follow to guide your implementation.
 We do not **require** that you follow these steps as